 As students enter early high school, their view turns away from themselves and to the wider world.
 Students are taught to engage with the world through speech, writing, and service.
 They are taught to apply a socratic and biblical world-view to decisions of the past, problems of the present, and opportunities of the future.
 Our education prepares students for a lifetime of learning and engaging culture as mature, confident Christians.

 Max number of students in Upper School classes

 Why don’t we offer AP courses?

 Westminster Academy has always believed the responsibility for choosing and applying to college is the students.
-For this reason, the Director of College Guidance serves more as a pathway to information.
-The Director of College Guidance meets with all seniors and juniors to create their application files.
+For this reason, the Director of College Guidance serves more as a pathway to information and meet with all seniors and juniors to create application files.

 Westminster graduates have applied and been admitted to prestigious universities throughout the United States and abroad.
 Through the past five years over 20% of Westminster Seniors have received recognition by the National Merit Scholarship Corporation as National Merit Finalists or Commended Scholars.